gvwilson/sensibleadventures/coriandel/coriandel.md

 The corner of his mouth quirks up the way it does when he actually thinks something is funny.
-He plucks the letter from my hand and tucks it into the top of his boot.
+He plucks the letter from my hand and tucks it into his boot.
+He's wearing an old pair I haven't see before, square-toed lace-ups that look the same age the tunnels around us, or maybe even older.
 "You have everything you need?"

 "Yeah.
 Except an honest teacher.
 But it's a bit too late to look for one now, I suppose."
 I know I sound like a petulant child, but my oath is driving me mad.
 It's like a sneeze that won't come out, a full bladder on a cold morning, and rough wool on a hot day all at once.

-The bottom of the rowboat scrape against stone.
+The bottom of the rowboat scrapes against stone.
 Ishad sculls two more strokes, then pulls in the oars and twists around to check our course.
 "Almost there.
 You wait 'til she's steady before you get out."

 I nod.
-There's less than a stride of open water between our boat and the tunnel walls now.
-The ceiling is lost in the darkness over our heads.
-The lantern paints shimmering silver on the ripples on the water.
-Something drips steadily and patiently.
+There's less than two strides of open water between our gunwales and the tunnel walls now, but the ceiling is lost in the darkness over our heads.
+The lantern paints shimmering gold on the ripples on the water.
+Something somewhere drips steadily and patiently.

 The Darpani believe that water will wear the world down to nothing one day, and that when it's gone, the Last Man will fall endlessly through the void.
 At that moment, deep underground, I understand how he'll feel when that time comes.

 And then the walls curve away and we're in a cavern as big as the *umram* and I see the Moonrise Stairs.
 They climb straight out of the